ivanachillee/seattle-senses/README.md

 ## Overview

-Visiting new cities during COVID-19 times can result in a impossible task, but nothing restricts you to virtually have a taste of Seattle by making use of data visualisation and statistics.
-This project makes use of the [Seattle Airbnb Open Data](https://www.kaggle.com/airbnb/seattle) in order to have sneak peek into the Airbnb activity in Seattle.
+Visiting new cities during COVID-19 times can result in an impossible task, but nothing restricts you from virtually having a taste of Seattle by making use of data visualisation and statistics.
+This project employs the [Seattle Airbnb Open Data](https://www.kaggle.com/airbnb/seattle) in order to have sneak peek into the Airbnb activity in Seattle.

 ## Contributing